 Find an event space and host a dance-a-thon.
-Invite people from all ages, host categories and find prizes to award!
+Invite people of all ages and find prizes to award.
+Need a good prize idea?
 Most local dance teachers offer free first classes.
-Partner with a local dance instructor and print out coupons for a free first dance to award to participants!
+Partner with a local dance instructor and print out coupons for a free dance class to give to participants.

-Galas are a great way to engage with people and to create memories!
+Galas are a great way to engage with people and create lasting memories.
 Throw a large party and sell tickets to sponsor a specific initiative or the overall organization.
-Be sure to have mobile ready donation forms readily available for any patron who wants to give an additional give on the spot.
+Be sure to have mobile-ready donation forms available for any patron who wants to give an additional gift on the spot.

 10. Create a ‘Biergarten’:

 DIY is in.
 Find a space, fill it with communal seating, and have an afternoon of camaraderie!
-In Germany, Biergartens – or Beer Gardens – are outdoors, and usually serve food at communal tables.
-The key is the atmosphere of ‘Gemütlichkeit’, which translates to friendliness!
-Partnering with a local brewery or two as well as finding some volunteer musicians can help complete the environment and drive tons of support!
+In Germany, Biergartens, or Beer Gardens, are outdoors and usually serve up food community-style at big tables.
+The key is the atmosphere of ‘Gemütlichkeit’, which translates to friendliness.
+Partnering with a local brewery or two and finding some volunteer musicians can help complete the atmosphere and drive tons of support.

-Many workplaces will match your supporters donations, so be sure to communicate that to your donors.
-To go a step further, have your supporters challenge their workplace to designate a percentage of profits on a given day to a nonprofit and advertise the partnership for local support and visibility!
+A lot of workplaces will match your supporters’ donations, so be sure to communicate that to your donors.
+To go a step further, have your supporters challenge their workplace to designate a percentage of profits on a given day to give to a nonprofit and advertise the partnership for local support and visibility.

 12. Register with Amazon Smile

-Register your organization on Amazon Smile to receive a percentage donation on eligible purchases.
-Amazon offers 0.05% back on eligible purchases!
+Register your organization on Amazon Smile to receive a 0.05% back as donation on eligible purchases.

 13. Outdoor Movie Night

-Host a donation only movie night in the park!
-Brief intro of the people putting on the event, classic movie, summer breeze and a blanket, and volunteers with concessions galore!
+Host a donation-only movie night in the park.
+Make a brief intro about your cause, queue up a classic movie, enjoy the summer breeze and a blanket, and make sure you have volunteers with concessions galore!

 14. Yard Sale

-Do a clothing/household item drive and organize and pool clothes, toys, and books.
+Do a clothing or household item drive and gather clothes, toys, and books from your community.
 Rain or shine, a community bazaar is a great way to bring people together and raise funds.
-Charge fees for booths and tables set up refreshment stands.
-Its the perfect time of year to center around spring cleaning and donate whatever is extra to a local shelter!
+Charge fees for booths and tables and set up refreshment stands.
+This is the perfect event to center around spring cleaning.
+Donate whatever is left over to a local shelter!

 15. Parents Night Out

-Do a collaboration event!
-Throw a small event for kids with a planned night for some lucky donor parents!
+Do a collaboration event by throwing a small event for kids with a planned night out for some lucky donor parents!
 Find a multipurpose space with crafts & board games for the kids, along with some volunteer childcare.
-Parents will be more than happy to give a donation in return for getting a night of freedom!
+Parents will be more than happy to give a donation in return for getting a night of freedom.

 16. Children’s Day Carnival

 Throw a carnival for Children’s Day!
-Fly Kites, play lucky duck, rent rides, invite some local farm animals to visit and have a picnic!
-Try a friendly scavenger hunt, along with face painting and crafts; these are unique and inexpensive way to create a memorable experience for families.
-Associate your image with smiles!
+Fly Kites, play lucky duck, rent rides, invite some local farm animals to visit, and have a picnic.
+Try a friendly scavenger hunt, along with face painting and crafts.
+These are all unique and inexpensive way to create a memorable experience for families, and a great way to associate your image with smiles!
 Here are some cool crafts for booth inspirations.

-Throw a tea party in appreciation of one of the most beautiful jobs in the world!
+Throw a tea party in appreciation of one of the most important jobs in the world.

 18. Fathers Day BBQ

 Nothing like a Sundae Funday!
-Hand out wrapped ice cream bars on a warm day downtown.
-Donations only.
+Hand out wrapped ice cream bars on a warm day downtown and accept donations only.
 Have your team and volunteers wear organization merchandise to push visibility.

-The throwback jersey OF fundraising.
-Make yours better, different!
-Make people stop, do something unique.
+The throwback jersey of fundraising — but make yours better and different by asking your participants to do something unique.
 Check out some cool ideas here: Bake Sale Ideas

 22. Fashion Show

 Lights.
 Camera.
 Donations.
-There are many ways you could pull off a charity fashion show.
-It could be fun & light hearted or serious fashion.
+There are a lot of ways you could pull off a charity fashion show.
+Make it fun and light-hearted or serious high-fashion.
 Try creating a theme and find guest judges in your supporter base.
 How about a project runway theme?
-Get supplies for creating fashion masterpieces, and have participants raise funds to get access to the different materials.
-The high amounts that people raise on your behalf, they gain access to better and more exotic materials.
-Volunteers will model the clothing, and local makeup artists and photographers will volunteer to showcase their skills.
-Throw a great event, highlight the local talent–and is sure to be quite a PR attraction!
+Get supplies for creating fashion masterpieces and have participants raise funds to get access to the different materials.
+As participants raise higher amounts on your behalf, they gain access to better and more exotic materials.
+Have volunteers model the clothing and local makeup artists and photographers can volunteer to showcase their skills.
+Throw a great event, while highlighting the local talent.
+It’s sure to be quite a PR attraction!

-Put together a class by a local volunteer chef at a trending restaurant!
-Raffle off a gift certificate and chef up a great meal!
-You can sell tickets and have people throw in their best recipes for an additional donation amount – the best recipe submissions will be entered to win a prize and the bragging rights of “Best Recipe”!
+Put together a class hosted by a local volunteer chef at a trending restaurant.
+Raffle off a gift certificate and serve up an awesome meal.
+You can sell tickets and ask people to throw in their best recipes for an additional donation amount – with the best recipe submissions being entered in to win a prize and bragging rights.